nullsym/FPC/README.md

 To-do list
 ------------------
-* Add a calculator
-* Fix the header and footer on the website
 * Add what to do (lib/fpc.py) when the user hasn't configured settings.ini properly
 * Allow adding comments from the website
-* Finish --delete for populate
+* Finish --delete for dbpopulate